 5.3 For each election, the candidates, when they submit their nominations, are entitled to also nominate one scrutineer from their electorate who is not a candidate for election to be present at the close of nominations and the close of the vote.

 5.4.
-The Returning Officer and other staff authorised by the University Secretary to be involved with the conduct of an electronic ballot will not be included on the electoral roll, and will be ineligible to vote, to stand in an election as a candidate, or act as a scrutineer.
+The Returning Officer and other staff appointed to be involved with the conduct of an electronic ballot will not be included on the electoral roll, and will be ineligible to vote, to stand in an election as a candidate, or act as a scrutineer.
 In the event that a member of staff who is responsible for this work wishes to vote or to stand as a candidate, the Returning Officer will arrange for a replacement staff member to undertake the relevant operations in accordance with this protocol.

 6. Conduct of the Ballot